telerik/blazor-docs/components/card/overview.md

 To use a Telerik Card for Blazor:

 1. add the `TelerikCard` tag

 1. add the desired [Card Building Blocks]({%slug card-building-blocks%})

+>tip You can see a code example below, review the [Building Blocks]({%slug card-building-blocks%}) article for more examples.

 ## Example

-The below snippet demontrates the setup of a Card component with all building blocks implemented.
+The below snippet demonstrates the setup of a Card component with all building blocks implemented.
+You don't have to use them all.

 >caption The result from the snippet.